 That’s not to say that other regions have pure markets.
 State policies always interact with grid operations, whether it’s in single-state regional transmission organizations (RTOs), like New York and Texas, or multistate RTOs like PJM, ISO-NE, and MISO.
 All have seen battles between market operators and regulators, but there still seem to be some sense of respect for each side’s territory of control.
 Of course, California likes to blaze its own trail.
 Sometimes that leads to glory, but in this case, it may lead back to the starting line.

-Tags: Demand Response, Energy Efficiency, Independent System Operators, Policy & Regulation, Smart Utilities Program
+Tags: Demand Side Management, Energy Efficiency, Independent System Operators, Policy & Regulation, Smart Utilities Program

 | No Comments »